JuanFran9/LLM-Based-Ticket-Reply-Evaluation/README.md

 API Errors: If the OpenAI API fails, the script will log the issue and proceed.

 Rate Limits: The script waits 1 second between requests to prevent API throttling.

+## Running the Tests

+Run the tests in the CLI with:

+pytest test_evaluate_tickets_script.py